WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Format: `Redirect '<Subtype>' to <Target>`

 - Subtype: An ability type name, or `all` or `non-killing abilities`
-- Target: A target type
+- Target: A target type, specifying who to redirect to

 ---
 #### Vote Manipulating

 Format: `Manipulate <Target>'s '<Subtype>' to '<Value>'`

-- Target: A target type
+- Target: A target type, specifying who is being manipulated
 - Subtype: `public voting power`, `private voting power` or `public starting votes`
-- Value: A target type
+- Value: A target type, specifying the amount of votes

 ---
 #### Whispering

 Format: `Whisper to <Location> as '<Disguise>' (<Duration>)`

-- Location: Either a channel (`#channelName`) or a target type
+- Location: Either a channel (`#channelName`) or a target type, specifying to which player or channel to whisper
 - Disguise: A role, or if none, remove `as <Disguise>`
-- Duration: A duration type
+- Duration: A duration type, specifying for how long the whispers lasts

 ---
 #### Joining